adv68/GVSU-CIS350-Team_Stonks/docs/install.md

 # Install Guide

 This is a guide to installing all the tools necessary to build and run the project.

-A more detailed guide on setting up the project can be found here [here](/docs/RunningTheProject.docx)
+A more detailed guide on setting up the project can be found [here](/docs/RunningTheProject.docx)

 ## Development Environment